Shalom90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script which sets the mode of one file to be the same with another file
+a script that adds execute permission to all subdirectories of the current directory for o+g+u with regular files unchanged